 When viewer attention wanders — and it will — in this slack, homespun synthetic yarn about an ornery Oregon handyman (Alan Arkin) who takes to bed in a fit of woebegone peevishness, meditate on this: The coot’s wife is played by Barbara Dana, who was married to Arkin for decades; they made Raising Flagg after they divorced.
 And the two played the same characters 20 years ago in A Matter of Principle, also directed by Neal Miller and co-written by Miller and his wife.
 Too bad the offscreen intrigue doesn’t make up for what flags in Flagg.
 C+

-Genre: Comedy; Starring: Alan Arkin, Lauren Holly, Glenne Headly; Director: Neal Miller; Author: Nancy Miller, Neal Miller, Dorothy Velasco; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Cinema Libre
+Genre: Comedy; Starring: Alan Arkin, Lauren Holly, Glenne Headly; Director: Neal Miller; Author: Nancy Miller, Neal Miller, Dorothy Velasco; Runtime (in minutes): 102; MPAA Rating: PG-13; Distributor: Cinema Libre

 Posted February 7 2007 — 12:00 AM EST